Hal Hilpirt

-Hal "Coach" Hilpirt (August 9, 1908 – September 16, 1998) was born in Aurora, Missouri.
-He was an American football player who played college football for Oklahoma City University, and professionally for the New York Giants (1930–1931), Chicago Cardinals (1931–1932), and the Cincinnati Football Reds (1933).
-He was part of the beginnings of the modern era of American professional football and made a major impact as a baseball coach in Jackson County, Oklahoma winning 3 championships between 1945-1951.
+Hal Hilpirt (August 9, 1908 – September 16, 1998) was an American football end who played in the National Football League (NFL) for the New York Giants, Chicago Cardinals and the Cincinnati Football Reds.
+He played college football for the Oklahoma City Goldbugs.
+He was part of the beginnings of the modern era of American professional football.

 Playing career

-Hilpirt was drafted out of Oklahoma City University by the New York Football Giants where he played right end, and was a substitute for Glenn "Rex" Campbell.
-He started 2 games that year while the Giants went 13-4, finishing second in the league to the Green Bay Packers.
+Hilpirt was signed out of Oklahoma City University by the New York Giants where he played right end, and was a substitute for Glenn Campbell.
+He started 2 games that year while the Giants went 13–4.

-He played 2 more seasons with the Cardinals and the Reds, retiring from professional football in 1933.
+He played one more season with the Reds, retiring from professional football in 1933.